ruthyankson/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Prints the sign of a number; prints '+' and returns 1 if the number is greater than 0; '0' and returns 0 if the number is 0; '-' and returns -1 if the number is less than 0.

+## 6-abs.c
+Computes the absolute value of an integer.